 • 1 teaspoon chicken bouillon powder

-• 3 cups chicken broth
+• 3 cups chicken stock or broth

-• 1/3 cup all-purpose white flour
+• 1/3 cup all-purpose flour

-• 3 cups milk (2% or whole)
+• 3 cups milk 2% or whole

-• 2-1/2 cups frozen broccoli florets, thawed and very finely chopped
+• 2-1/2 cups frozen broccoli florets thawed and very finely chopped

-• 1 cup each: frozen corn and frozen peas
+• 1 cup frozen corn

 • 1/2 cup heavy cream

-• Optional: fresh parsley or thyme, crusty, buttered warm bread for dipping
+• Hearty buttered bread optional, for dipping

 Instructions

-• SEASONINGS: Add in minced garlic, chicken bouillon, and remaining 1 tsp Italian seasoning.
+• Add in minced garlic, chicken bouillon, and remaining 1 tsp Italian seasoning.
 Stir for 30 seconds.

 Video